IAPark/PITherm/README.md

 example usage: `python ThresholdController [ForcedAirController URL] [Schedule URL] [threshold]`

 ### API
-* POST temp/ informs the system of a temperature change data should be cleaned as much as possible as no noise reduction will be attempted `{temp: /*temperature in centigrade*/}` Will update ForcedAirController if needed and request the current state from the Schedule
+* POST /temp informs the system of a temperature change data should be cleaned as much as possible as no noise reduction will be attempted `{temp: /*temperature in centigrade*/}`
+* POST /state informs the system of a change to the schedule will attempt to fetch a new Will update ForcedAirController if needed and request the current state from the Schedule

 ### Behavior